arfeo/npm-add-dependencies/README.md

 If no `target` argument passed, dependencies are written to `dependencies`.

-Use `--no-overwrite` to prevent already existing packages in `package.json` from being overwritten.
+Use `--no-overwrite` flag to prevent already existing packages in `package.json` from being overwritten.